athan37/LoginSystemWithFace/README.txt

 it might be due to the database server, either it is down or the access from new ip is not allowed.
 Please wait to the next day or email athan@bates.edu.

-Notes: Please don't modify the local_db directory or the new_face directory manually.
+Notes: Please don't modify the local_db directory or the default_faces directory manually.
 It may produce some mismatch between the server and the local face database.